 Additionally, the Task Force noted that the District will continue to offer select courses and programs at other sites to meet community needs, including but not limited to dual enrollment at high schools, select career education programs, and English as a Second Language (ESL).
-An overview of the District's sites organized by planning area appears in the next two spreads.
+An overview of the District's sites organized by planning area is provided in the following section.
 Importantly, each site below has been established and approved as a campus or education center by the Accrediting Commission for Community and Junior Colleges (ACCJC).